 Do your research

 It seems like a given, but we cannot stress enough how crucial it is to ask your friends/family if they have a reliable contractor they use.
-Not only will you get an unfiltered review of the contractor, but you may even have to potential to personally see the contractor’s work in person.
+Not only will you get an unfiltered review of the contractor, but you may even have the potential to see the contractor’s work in person.
 Despite receiving a five-star referral, you should still line up three candidates.
 If you are having trouble getting recommendations from those you know, turn to the internet.

 In today’s world, it is commonplace to meet someone online before meeting them in person; and before a meeting takes place, you are sure to do a little research online (while trying not to “like” any pictures from 2009)!
 Let this same principle guide you on your search for finding contractors.
 Cross-reference any reputable candidates on trusted platforms like the ones listed here.